OmChachad/Pencilera/README.md

     - If you have an Apple Pencil 2nd Generation, double tap its stem to instantly capture a photo.

 2. **Squeeze:**
-    - If you have an Apple Pencil Pro, squeeze its stem to capture a photo.
+    - If you have an Apple Pencil Pro, squeeze its stem to capture a photo. (or, use Settings to reconfigure this to flipping the camera)

 ## Contributing